SteveDoyle2/pyNastran/README.md

 ### Code of Conduct

-Everyone interacting in the setuptools project’s codebases, issue trackers, chat room/Discord, and mailing lists is expected to follow the [Code of Conduct](https://github.com/SteveDoyle2/pyNastran/blob/master/code_of_conduct.md).
+Everyone interacting in the setuptools project’s codebase, issue trackers, chat room/Discord, and mailing lists is expected to follow the [Code of Conduct](https://github.com/SteveDoyle2/pyNastran/blob/master/code_of_conduct.md).

 <!---